cedar-policy/cedar-docs/docs/collections/_overview/terminology.md

 When a principal attempts to do something in an application, the application generates an authorization request.
 Cedar [evaluates](#term-policy-evaluation) requests against the set of defined policies, producing a decision to **allow** or **deny** the request.

+The following are a few common strategies for implementing authorization:

++ **[Role-based access control \(RBAC\)](https://wikipedia.org/wiki/Role-based_access_control)** – Cedar lets you define roles that receive a set of permissions granted by associating policies with the role.
+These roles can then be assigned to one or more identities.
+Each assigned identity acquires the permissions granted by the policies associated with the role.
+If the policies associated with a role are modified, it automatically impacts any identity assigned to that role.
+Cedar supports RBAC decisions by using [groups](#term-group) for your principals.
++ **[Attribute-based access control \(ABAC\)](https://wikipedia.org/wiki/Attribute-based_access_control)** – Cedar uses the attributes attached to the principal and the resource to determine the permissions.
+For example, a policy can state that all users that are tagged as the owner of a resource automatically have access.
+A different policy could state that only users that are members of the Human Resources (HR) department can access resources that are tagged as HR resources.

 ## Policy {#term-policy}

 A policy is a statement that declares which principals are explicitly permitted, or explicitly forbidden, to perform an action on a resource.
 The collection of policies together define the authorization rules for your application.